Villu Kangur

-Villu Kangur (born 27 November 1957 in Pärnu) is an Estonian actor, poet, translator and scenarist.
+Villu Kangur (born 27 November 1957) is an Estonian actor, poet, translator and scenarist.

-1982-1992 he worked at Estonian State Youth Theatre.
-1993-2002 he was an editor at the newspaper Eesti Ekspress.
+Kangur was born in Pärnu.
+In 1982–1992 he worked at Estonian State Youth Theatre.
+In 1993–2002 he was an editor at the newspaper Eesti Ekspress.

 He has written song texts, libretos and screenwritings for musicals, operas and films.

 In 2018 he was awarded with Order of the White Star, V class.